-AG112.
-The resulting entity meets the needs of the users of its financial statements for information about the acquired operations prior to the acquisition by making the disclosures in paragraph 120(r).
+- AG112.
+The resulting entity meets the needs of the users of its financial statements for information about the acquired operations prior to the acquisition by making the disclosures in paragraph 120(r). - AG113.
+[Not used]

 Transitional Provisions for PBE Combinations Involving only Mutual Entities or by Contract Alone